wso2/docs-is/en/docs/concepts/authentication/hybrid-client-profile.md

 - [code id_token token](#code-id_token-token)

-To configure WSO2 Identity Server to support the OpenID Connect hybrid flow for authentication, you need to add following to the ` <IS_HOME>/repository/conf/deployment.toml ` file.
+To configure WSO2 Identity Server to support the OpenID Connect hybrid flow for authentication, you need to add the following to the ` <IS_HOME>/repository/conf/deployment.toml ` file.